 - Withdrawals made before completing 5 years of service attract TDS and may be taxable.
 After 5 years, there is no TDS, and the amount is generally tax-free.

-When can an individual withdraw EPF?
+When can you withdraw EPF?

 Employees can withdraw their provident fund savings under certain conditions.
 Full withdrawal is allowed upon retirement at the age of 58 or after two months of continuous unemployment.
 Partial withdrawal is permitted for specific purposes like marriage, medical emergencies, home purchase, or higher education.
 Employees must meet eligibility criteria before making a claim.
 The withdrawal amount depends on the purpose and the number of years of service.
 Proper documentation, including a Universal Account Number (UAN) and Aadhaar, is required to process the claim successfully.
 Understanding the withdrawal rules ensures that employees utilise their PF savings effectively.